 Postal address: 408 St. Peter Street, Suite 600, St.Paul, MN 55102, USA

-We also gather certain data automatically upon your visit to our website, including Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, the files viewed on our site and e-mails (e.g., HTML pages, graphics, etc.), operating system, date/time stamp, and/or clickstream data to analyze trends in the aggregate and administer the site.
-Your IP address may also be utilized to infer your location, which we may use to send you more relevant content.
+We gather certain data automatically upon your visit to our website, including, browser type, Internet service provider (ISP), referring/exit pages, the files viewed on our site and e-mails (e.g., HTML pages, graphics, etc.), operating system, date/time stamp, and/or clickstream data to analyze trends in the aggregate and administer the site.
+If you interact with web forms on our site or emails from us, your IP address is captured and used to infer your location, which helps us to serve you relevant content.

 Our legitimate interests may include:

 Our data use depends on the purpose of collection.
 The main reasons include:

 By filling in the contact form with your data, you authorize us to use these details to reply to requests for information, quotes, or any other kind of request as indicated by the form’s header.

 We may also collect data concerning the date and time when the message was viewed by you, as well as when you interacted with it, such as by clicking on links included in the message.

 Nothing.
 As marketing is optional and only allowed with your permission, we cannot contact you further.
 If you reside in the US, we will collect your data and give you the ability to opt-out.
 If you are in EU/UK, we will contact you only if we have your consent or will contact you to let you know if we have collected your data.